mathieudutour/redux-optimist-promise/README.md

 The pending action is dispatched immediately, with `type` the same as the original dispatching action with all original `payload` properties apart from the `promise` as the payload object (those are useful for optimistic updates).
 The resolve action is dispatched only if the promise is resolved, e.g., if it was successful; and the rejected action is dispatched only if the promise is rejected, e.g., if an error occurred.

-Both fullfilled actions (resolved and rejected) will be dispatched with the result of the promise as the payload object and all other remaining properties will be dispatched inside the `meta` property.
+Both fulfilled actions (resolved and rejected) will be dispatched with the result of the promise as the payload object and all other remaining properties will be dispatched inside the `meta` property.
 More specifically, in the case of a rejected promise, an `error` is returned in the payload property.
-Also those fullfiled actions will have the original `type` added by a suffix (default is `_RESOLVED` for resolved and `_REJECTED` for rejected).
+Also those fulfilled actions will have the original `type` added by a suffix (default is `_RESOLVED` for resolved and `_REJECTED` for rejected).

 Example: